Johansen AI LogoJohansen AI Solutions

-I’ve spent 40+ years optimizing data systems, from the era of carefully indexed relational tables to the current world of petabyte-scale stream processing.
-In that time, I’ve learned that the most "technically correct" approach is often the one that kills your performance at scale.
+I’ve spent 40+ years optimizing data systems, from the era of carefully indexed relational tables in Db2 to the current world of petabyte-scale stream processing.
+Over those decades, I’ve learned a painful truth: the most "technically correct" architectural design—the one that looks beautiful on a whiteboard and satisfies every purist's desire for normal forms—is often the very one that kills your performance at scale.

 Hybrid Transactional/Analytical Processing (HTAP) is the "Holy Grail" of 2026.
-The promise is simple: use a single system for both your high-speed writes and your complex analytical queries.
-No more fragile ETL pipelines.
+The promise is simple and incredibly compelling: use a single database system for both your high-speed writes (OLTP) and your complex analytical queries (OLAP).
+No more fragile ETL pipelines, no more multi-hour sync delays, and no more managing separate, complex database engines for your live application and your reporting dashboard.

 It’s a genuine leap forward.
-But there’s a trap that many senior architects are still falling into: The Rigid Schema Dogma.
+But there’s a trap that many senior database architects are still falling into: The Rigid Schema-on-Write Dogma.

 The Computational Tax of Early Marshalling

-The traditional "Strict Schema" approach—where every field is predefined and every write is validated against a rigid structure—was designed for an era when storage was the bottleneck.
-In 2026, the bottleneck is Compute.
+The traditional "Strict Schema" approach—where every database field is predefined, typed, and every incoming write is strictly validated and marshalled against a rigid relational structure—was designed for a different era.
+It was designed when storage was extremely expensive and the physical layout of bytes on a disk platter was the ultimate bottleneck.
+Relational normalization allowed us to compress data and avoid redundant storage.

 Insights for a Scalable HTAP Strategy

-If you want to build a data stack that scales on a "shoestring budget," you have to rethink your relationship with schemas.
+If you want to build a data stack that scales on a "shoestring budget," you have to rethink your relationship with database schemas.
+The key is to shift from schema-on-write to late-binding schema-on-read.
 Here are three insights from the trenches:

 1. Marshall Late, Marshall Less